 I'm moanin' all the mornin'

 Moanin' all the night

 Was the phrase more generally in the air?
 Very much so.
 Here, from 1925, is a New Yorker Talk-of-the-Towner calling on the director of the New York Public Library to end his smoking ban and see to it that "Lady Nicotine is received at court"; and, from 1929, here's a Pathé newsreel, "Lady Nicotine's Latest", about a novelty cigarette case that attaches to your garter.
 (This Vitagraph short from 1909 raises Lady Nicotine to Princess Nicotine.)
-So it was the kind of vernacular phrase that someone would have eventually put into a song, and chances are it would have happened around the time Mr Savage's uncle was playing those Chicago dances in the teens and twenties.
+So it was the kind of vernacular phrase that someone would have eventually put into a song, and, by the time Robert Savage's uncle was playing those Chicago dances in the teens and twenties, someone had:

 The vapory cloak

 Isn't that great?
 "Smoke!
 Smoke!
 The vapory cloak..?
 The song is by Will Marion Cook and F Clifford Harris - and Lord knows how those guys wound up together.
 Mr Harris was a journeyman wordsmith of the West End Stage in the early 20th century.
 His best-known song was "A Bachelor Gay Am I", with which concert-party baritones thrilled audiences around the British Empire until the meaning of its titular adjective evolved in ways unhelpful to the song's posterity: